Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 To change your VPN’s settings, tap on the Profile or Settings tab.
 You’ll be able to change protocol, Kill Switch settings, appearance, and more.

-Since 2016 we’ve investigated over 100 iOS VPN applications, many of which turned out to be unsafe to install and use.
+Since 2016, we’ve investigated over 100 iOS VPN applications, many of which turned out to be unsafe to use.

-Of the secure apps we identified, some popular VPN apps simply weren’t as good on iOS as we expected.
-Some were lacking features, others had unhelpful app designs.
+Of the secure apps we identified, some simply weren’t as good as we expected them to be.
+Some lack important mobile features while others have unhelpful app designs.

 Below is a selection of popular VPNs and proxies that fell short of the mark: